Updated April 2021

 For iOS users, Express Mode allows students and faculty simply hold their iPhone or Apple Watch directly to an access or payment reader, anywhere physical student ID cards can be used today.
 Authentication via passcode, fingerprint or FaceID is not required.
 These transactions happen at the same speed, if not more quickly, than the traditional plastic cards used today.

-Campus administrators can require two-factor authentication at certain terminals or readers, like student rooms in residence halls.
-Students also have the choice of using Express Mode for convenience or Non-Express Mode for security
+For Apple devices, campus administrators can require two-factor authentication at certain terminals or readers, like student rooms in residence halls.
+Students also have the choice of using Express Mode for convenience or Non-Express Mode (two-factor authentication) for security.

-Express Mode is not available for Android devices.
+While not called Express Mode, Android devices can offer a tap-and-go experience as long as the screen is on.
 For more on Android devices, see “How are Android mobile credentials different from Apple mobile credentials.”

-Today, Transact Campus offers a mobile NFC solution on both Apple and Android devices.
-CBORD offers a mobile NFC solution that’s available on Apple iPhones and watches right now.
-It’s expected that the one-card providers that service the higher education market will have mobile student ID available for both Apple and Android devices by early 2021 once the Google Pay solution is available.
+Today, Transact Campus and CBORD offer a mobile NFC solution on both Apple and Android devices.
+It’s expected that more one-card providers that service the higher education market will have mobile student ID available for both Apple and Android devices soon.

 The biggest difference between the two is the user experience when presenting the phone to a reader.
-For example, Express Mode is not available for Android devices.
+For example, Express Mode allows an Apple device screen to remain black (or off) for use.
 With an Android device, the user must turn on the screen before presenting it to the reader.
-The Android phone can still remain locked.
+The Android phone can still remain locked, but the screen cannot appear black.

 Allegion's most common products that are compatible with the mobile student IDs include: Schlage AD300 wired locks, Schlage AD400 wireless locks, Schlage NDE and LE wireless locks, and Schlage MT and MTB series wired readers.